HOME SEARCH ALL TOPICS

 green shield stamps

-The Green Shield stamp scheme was an innovation that was an exciting and unique first in the late 1950s into the 1970s.
-It was aimed at increasing custom at participating sales outlets through loyalty stamps known as green shield stamps or greenshield stamps.
-This page explains how the scheme worked and gives firsthand recollections of its operation in Britain.
+The Green Shield stamp scheme was an innovation that was an exciting and unique first in the UK in the late 1950s into the 1970s.
+This page explains how it worked, its origin and its purpose with recollections of its operation.

 By the webmaster based on firsthand recollections and additional research

-Green Shield stamps, what they were and how the scheme worked
+What Green Shield stamps were and how the scheme worked

 Green shield stamp book